daos-stack/daos/doc/admin/administration.md

 ### Full Shutdown and Restart

-Details on how to support proper DAOS server shutdown will be provided in future revision.
+Details on how to support proper DAOS server shutdown will be provided in a future revision.

-### Fault Domain Maintenance & Reintegration
+### Fault Domain Maintenance and Reintegration

-Details on how to drain an individual storage node or fault domain (e.g. rack) in preparation for maintenance activity and how to reintegrate it will be provided in future revision.
+Details on how to drain an individual storage node or fault domain (e.g. rack) in preparation for maintenance activity and how to reintegrate it will be provided in a future revision.

 ### DAOS System Extension

-Ability to add new DAOS server instances to a pre-existing DAOS system will be documented in future revision.
+Ability to add new DAOS server instances to a pre-existing DAOS system will be documented in a future revision.

 ## Fault Management